-A diverse country with something for all kinds of travelers, there is no bad time to visit Morocco, but generally, the best time to visit is during the April to May and September to November shoulder seasons.
+A diverse country with something for all kinds of travelers, there is no bad time to visit Morocco, but generally, the best time to visit is during April and May or September to November, the country's shoulder seasons.
 During these months, the climate is neither too hot nor too cold, and there are fewer tourists to contend with than there would be during the peak summer or winter vacation periods.
 However, those hoping to trek the Atlas Mountains or surf the waves on the Atlantic coast may find that other times of the year better suit their needs.

 For many visitors, Morocco's weather is the single largest factor in determining the best time to travel.
 Morocco follows the same basic seasonal pattern as any other Northern Hemisphere country, with winter lasting from December to February, and summer lasting from June to August.

-During the peak summer months, the weather can get uncomfortably hot - especially in Marrakesh, Fez, and southwest Morocco (remember that the further south you go, the closer you are to the Sahara Desert).
-Coastal destinations like Tangier, Rabat and Essaouira are a more comfortable choice at this time of year because they benefit from the cool ocean breeze.
+During the peak summer months, the weather can get uncomfortably hot, especially in Marrakesh, Fez, and southwest Morocco (remember that the further south you go, the closer you are to the Sahara Desert).
+Coastal destinations like Tangier, Rabat, and Essaouira are a more comfortable choice at this time of year because they benefit from the cool ocean breeze.
 Despite the heat, many people choose to visit Morocco at this time because it coincides with the European summer vacation.

-Best Time to Trek the Atlas Mountains
+The Best Time to Trek the Atlas Mountains

 Although it's possible to trek the Atlas Mountains all year round, spring (April to May) and fall (September to October) generally offer the best weather.
-Although summers in the Atlas Mountains are typically mild and sunny, temperatures in the mountain valleys often exceed 86°F/ 30°C, while afternoon thunderstorms are not uncommon.
-In winter, nighttime temperatures can plunge to 41°F/ 5°C or lower, while snow precautions including crampons and ice-axes are required above 9,800 feet.
+Although summers in the Atlas Mountains are typically mild and sunny, temperatures in the mountain valleys often exceed 86 degrees F, while afternoon thunderstorms are not uncommon.
+In winter, nighttime temperatures can plunge to 41 degrees or lower, while snow precautions including crampons and ice-axes are required above 9,800 feet.
 Weather in the Atlas Mountains can be unpredictable at any time of year and conditions depend heavily on what elevation you're planning to trek to.

-Best Time to Visit the Coast
+The Best Time to Visit the Coast

 If you prefer fewer crowds and lower prices, consider timing your trip for spring or fall instead.

 Those that are attracted to the Atlantic coast by its reputation as one of Africa's top surf destinations should ignore the advice above and travel to top spots like Taghazout and Agadir during the winter months.
 At this time of year, the swell is consistently good and surf breaks are operating at their best.
-With an average December sea temperature of 64.5°F/ 18°C at Taghazout, a thin wetsuit is usually enough to keep out the cold even in the depths of winter.
+With an average December sea temperature of 65 degrees at Taghazout, a thin wetsuit is usually enough to keep out the cold even in the depths of winter.

-Best Time to Visit the Sahara Desert
+The Best Time to Visit the Sahara Desert

 Morocco is home to a whole host of exciting annual festivals, some of which are well worth planning your trip around.
-Some, like the Kelaa-des-Mgouna Rose Festival and the Erfoud Date Festival are connected to the harvest and take place in the same month every year (with these particular festivals taking place in April and October respectively).
+Some, like the Kelaa-des-Mgouna Rose Festival and the Erfoud Date Festival, are connected to the harvest and take place in the same month every year (with these particular festivals taking place in April and October respectively).
 Others, like the Essaouira Gnaoua and World Music Festival and the Marrakesh Popular Arts Festival, are summer extravaganzas that rely on good weather to hold performances and events outside.